NoisFre: Noise-Tolerant Memory Fingerprints from Commodity Devices for Security Functions: Introduction

-$\bullet$ As a case study, we implement a security function on a low-end wearable Bluetooth inertial sensor.
-We extract a root key directly from native SRAM fingerprints transformed into $\digamma$ for remote attestation primitives.
-By fundamentally obviating the state-of-the-art method necessary for reconciling noisy key bits, we demonstrate significant overhead reduction and enhanced security entitled by NoisFre.
-By utilizing the power isolation features, we also demonstrate the realization of {\it run-time and on-demand generation of robust SRAM fingerprints} $\digamma$ on this low-end device.
-Video demo is at \href{https://youtu.be/O5NWZw-swpw}{\underline{https://youtu.be/O5NWZw-swpw}} (\textbf{RQ2}).
+\item To demonstrate the expressive power of our formalization, we investigate the derivation of a root key---the foundation for realizing various security functions.
+We demonstrate a 128-bit root key with an extremely low key failure rate of less than $10^{-6}$ can be directly obtained by transformed fingerprints to obviate the need for costly noise reconciliation.
+Significantly, a fingerprint snapshot or single measurement is sufficient for enrolling a key, a process we follow in all our experiments (\textbf{RQ2}). \item As a case study, we \textit{implement a NoisFre key generator} and a security function on a low-end wearable Bluetooth inertial sensor.
+We extract a root key directly from native SRAM fingerprints transformed into noise-tolerant $\digamma$ bits for use in a remote attestation primitive.
+By fundamentally obviating the state-of-the-art method necessary for reconciling noisy key bits, we demonstrate a significant overhead reduction (i.e., 54\% compared to reverse FE and 82\% compared to FE) and enhanced security.
+By utilizing the power isolation features, we also demonstrate the realization of {\it run-time and on-demand generation of robust SRAM fingerprints} ${\bf F}$ on this low-end device.
+A video demo is available at \href{https://youtu.be/O5NWZw-swpw}{\underline{https://youtu.be/O5NWZw-swpw}} (\textbf{RQ2}). \item We release the 100 chip SRAM memory fingerprint dataset that we collected and open-source code artifacts to facilitate future research at \underline{https://github.com/AdelaideAuto-IDLab/NoisFre}. \end{itemize}

-$\bullet$ We release the SRAM and EEPROM memory fingerprint datasets we collected as well as open source code artifacts to facilitate future research~\footnote{They will be released upon the publication of this work.}.
-Notably, to the best of our knowledge, we are unaware of other public EEPROM fingerprint datasets.